athei/rosettax87/README.md

 ### Windows Applications Through Wine

-If you want to run a Windows application through wine, you can try this command (requires CrossOver):
+If you want to run a Windows application through wine, you can try this command (requires CrossOver, SIP disabled):
 ```╰─$ ./rosettax87 /Applications/CrossOver.app/Contents/SharedSupport/CrossOver/CrossOver-Hosted\ Application/wineloader PATH_TO_BINARY.exe```

 ## License